roy-rahul/portfolio/README.md

-# Rahul Roy Profile
+# Portfolio Webapp

 A modern personal portfolio website built with Next.js, Tailwind CSS, and React.
 The app presents a professional profile, project highlights, contact form, and includes authentication/email integration scaffolding for future secure admin flows.
 It has showcased AI chatbot, An ask about me bot, and video conference app.

 ## Overview

-This project serves as a personal portfolio and online presence for Rahul Roy.
+This project serves as a personal portfolio and online presence for Software Engineer.
 It includes:

 - A hero section and personal introduction
 - About me content